slothplaysnecro/blog/slothblog/content/posts/stories from a defunct drugstore.md

 ---

 I enter the store for my shift and look around for Jane.
 She is nowhere to be seen.
 Karen is also nowhere on the floor.
 I check in with the cashiers.
-Both of them are in the office with a man they've never seen before.
+Both of them are in the office with a man I've never seen before.

 They eventually emerge and Karen exits the building without speaking to anyone.
 I never see her again.
 Jane tells me that she has been fired and will not elaborate further.
 The strange man exits.